GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

 handle (e.g., `https://🎵.example.com`), the app needs to verify ownership of these other origins.
 This happens in a `web-app-origin-association` file hosted on the other origins.

-{% Aside %} Apps that want to handle URLs that live on the _same_ origin than the PWA likewise need to specify the handling rules in a `web-app-origin-association` file hosted on said origin. {% endAside %}
+{% Aside %} Apps that want to handle URLs that live on the _same_ origin as the PWA likewise need to specify the handling rules in a `web-app-origin-association` file hosted on said origin. {% endAside %}

 This file must contain valid JSON.
 The top-level structure is an object, with a member named